-- i. a British citizen, a British Overseas Territories citizen, a British Overseas citizen, a British subject, a British National (Overseas) or a British protected person and is ordinarily resident in the Islands, or - ii. a body incorporated or constituted under the law of any part of the Islands, and - c) any person on board a ship or aircraft that is registered in the Islands.
+- a) any person5 in the Islands and territorial sea of the TCI, - b) any person elsewhere who is - i. a British citizen, a British Overseas Territories citizen, a British Overseas citizen, a British subject, a British National (Overseas) or a British protected person and is ordinarily resident in the Islands, or - ii. a body incorporated or constituted under the law of any part of the Islands, and - c) any person on board a ship or aircraft that is registered in the Islands.

-Non-compliance with your obligations under the Orders will result in the commission of an Offence for which you may be liable to a maximum of seven years imprisonment, a fine or both.
+Non-compliance with your obligations under the Orders will result in the commission of an Offence for which you may be liable to a maximum of seven years' imprisonment, a fine or both.